-If you’re a start-up or small business, the big bad world of SEO can see impossible to conquer.
+If you’re a start-up or small business, the big bad world of Search Engine Optimisation (SEO) can seem impossible to conquer.
 There’s so much to know, and you’re terrified when anyone mentions “algorithm” or “penalties” – because you’ve got no idea if what you’re doing is right or wrong.

 It’s not that you don’t want to do a great job of your SEO and reap the rewards.
 Who doesn’t want high rankings and increased search traffic?
 But when you’ve got a new business to run, you just don’t have time to sit there and worry about long-tail keywords.

 To save you some time and help you to get your head around the basics of SEO, we’ve put together 5 of the key mistakes that SMEs tend to make when it comes to optimising their sites for search.
 Read on to make sure you avoid them.

 When you’re busy taking care of a hundred other things at once, it may seem like the easiest way to get the SEO ball rolling is to outsource it to a third party.

 And that is a great idea.
 Clever Marketing, as a digital agency, has helped countless customers with their SEO, boosting their rankings oaring and leaving them to get on with the reason they started their business in the first place.